wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

         Apdex Threshold
       </td>
       <td markdown="span">
         The threshold Apdex threshold of the service.
-The default threshold value is set to 100ms, and only [Super Admin users](authorization.html#who-is-the-super-admin-user) can configure the threshold.
+The default threshold value is set to 100ms, and only a [Super Admin user](authorization.html#who-is-the-super-admin-user) or users with [Applications permissions](permissions_overview.html) can configure the threshold (T).
       </td>
     </tr>
     <tr>